 But whenever John gets himself in the way of the music it drives me nuts.
 It’s crystal clear to me the times he does this because I’m in love with him, dammit, and because whenever I’m in love with a musician I pay attention to the music.
 (This has happened only once before in my life, actually.)
 Truth to tell, the only times John really gets himself in the way are when he’s conducting his own hand-picked group which is dedicated mostly to music from Golden Hollywood & The Great American Songbook, and cannily named The John Wilson Orchestra.

 Whether he gets himself in the way indeliberately or on purpose I cannot entirely tell, but I’m starting to.
 With a little patience he isn’t that hard to read, my bonny John Wilson.
 After countless times listening to his recordings and broadcasts; pouring over his interviews; watching him conduct (in video clips, mainly from the annual BBC Proms); watching him conduct other orchestras besides his own (ditto); and, most important, learning to separate the showman from the musician, I’m starting to understand his type of intelligence and his musical capability, which is actually pretty sizable.
 His ear (the way he hears things, not his purported perfect pitch) is intriguing and his industriousness is admirable.
-I am definitely not buying into the PR excess—he is not “a superstar”, “a guru(!!!)”, “charismatic”, “legendary” or, God help us, as proclaimed by Brass Bands Monthly, a “conducting icon” (at 46!?).
+I am definitely not buying into the PR excess—he is not “a superstar”, “a guru”, “charismatic”, “legendary”, “a conducting icon” or, God help us, as proclaimed by the BBC, “the nation’s favorite” (!!!).
 But his musicianship at times is kiiind of brilliant.

 Announcer Don Wilson, Mary Livingston, Jack Benny, and Irish Tenor Dennis Day